OpenRLHF/OpenRLHF/README.md

 ### Performance Tuning Guide

 To achieve optimal performance, we recommend allocating more nodes to the vLLM Engine.
 For example, for a 70B model with 32 A100 GPUs, it is advised to allocate more than 16 A100 GPUs to the vLLM Engine, 8 GPUs to the Actor model, and the remaining 8 GPUs to the Critic model.
-Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref`, or `--ref_reward_offload` options to merge nodes.
+Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref`, or `--ref_reward_offload (Optional)` options to merge nodes.
 Finally, you should increase the `rollout_micro_batch_size` (and minimize the TP size of vLLM engine) as much as possible, and avoid `Reward/Reference` models forward OOM (Out Of Memory) issues using `--packing_samples`.
 During the training phase, a larger `--micro_train_batch_size` is better.
 Enable `enable_prefix_caching` in vLLM generation when `n_samples_per_prompt > 1`.

 ## Companies and Organizations using OpenRLHF